Adenuga-Adeyemi/Adenuga-Adeyemi/README.md

 ---
 ## About Me

 I am a passionate Data Analyst and Academic Writer based in Lagos, Nigeria.
 I specialize in transforming complex data into clear insights that drive smarter decisions.
-With expertise in tools like SPSS, Excel, SQL, Power BI, Python, and Tableau, I enjoy working on projects related to Health Informatics, helping organizations and individuals understand and leverage their data for better outcomes.
+With expertise in tools like SPSS, Office Packages (Excel, Word, PowerPoint, Access, Outlook), SQL, Power BI, Python, and Tableau, I enjoy working on projects related to Health Informatics, helping organizations and individuals understand and leverage their data for better outcomes.

-As an academic writer, I focus on creating well-researched articles and reports.
-I have published on platforms like Medium, where I share my thoughts and findings on data analysis, health informatics, and peace advocacy.
+As an academic writer, I focus on creating well-researched articles and reports, academic writing, such as Course work assessments, Module Assessments, Project Proposals, Thesis/Dissertations, Project Methodologies, Proof reading and Editing, Research Methodologies, and PowerPoint Presentations, etc. I have published on platforms like Medium, where I share my thoughts and findings on data analysis, health informatics, and peace advocacy.

 I am committed to promoting peace and positive change in my community, believing that data-driven solutions can play a crucial role in solving societal challenges.